How are students admitted to the Cooperative Education program?

 Lakeland is in the process of building co-op opportunities with Wisconsin's premier employers.
 Our founding partners include: Johnsonville, Kohler, Sargento, Masters Gallery Foods, The Osthoff Resort, Blue Harbor Resort, Schenck, CliftonLarsonAllen, Bemis, Vollrath, Sun Graphics Media, Aurora Health Care, United Way and Inspire Sheboygan.
 Additional partnerships are being established to accommodate students from all academic programs.

-- Is there a possibility that I would be dropped from the program, or am I guaranteed to be a part of it all four years once accepted?
+Is there a possibility that I would be dropped from the program?

 You must maintain acceptable academic performance to remain at Lakeland and to stay in the program.